shikokuchuo/nanonext/README.md

 -   there is a system installation of ‘libmbedtls’ but not ‘libnng’ - in which case nanonext will download and build the latest release of ‘libnng’ against this.

+#### Development Version

+For the development version (to become the next CRAN release), the installation behaviour changes in the following way:

+-   A specific pre-release version of ‘libnng’ 1.6.0 (722bf46) will be downloaded and built from source automatically during package installation (requiring ‘cmake’).
+-   Windows libraries are still available pre-built (also updated to 1.6.0 pre-release).
+-   Mbedtls is still detected automatically if installed in the standard filesystem locations, or if the `NANONEXT_TLS` environment variable is specified.

+This is as nanonext now depends on a feature not present in prior releases of ‘libnng’, including those currently available in system repositories.

+If you prefer to build your own version of ‘libnng’ (722bf46 or newer), specify the environment variable `Sys.setenv(NANONEXT_SYS=1)` prior to package installation:

+-   uses a system ‘libnng’ installed in /usr/local instead of the download and build process.

 ### Links